orlox/mesa2022_hmxb/minilab2.md

 Implement this check in `extras_binary_finish_step`.
 Use the following pointers to do so:
 - You can use the defined constant `standard_cgrav`.
 Compute both $\dot{M}_\mathrm{thermal}$ and $\dot{M}_\mathrm{dynamical}$ and print their values out, to turn them from cgs units to solar masses per year, you can use the constants `Msun` and `secyer`.
-- The mass transfer rate is contained in `b% mtransfer_rate`. \red{Beare that it is defined as negative.}
+- The mass transfer rate is contained in `b% mtransfer_rate`. \red{Bear in mind that it is defined as negative.}
 - Setting `extras_binary_finish_step = terminate` within the subroutine will terminate your simulation.
 - Whenever you terminate a simulation in this way, it is ideal to print a message so the run does not just silently stop.